Workstreams, tools and case studies by the Home Office Asylum Mental Health and Wellbeing team (accessible)

 Challenges

-• The mental health support group works best when it can be offered as a complementary to 1-2-1 trauma therapy, rather than an alternative.
-However, there is a gap between primary and secondary care, so refugees with PTSD are deemed too severe for primary but if they are not actively suicidal, they are unable to access secondary services.
-The NHS needs to allocate funds directly to address this gap.
+- The mental health support group works best when it can be offered as a complementary to 1-2-1 trauma therapy, rather than an alternative.
+However, there is a gap between primary and secondary care, so the needs of asylum seekers and refugees with PTSD are often deemed too severe for primary care but if they are not actively suicidal, they are unable to access secondary care services.
+NHS funding and care pathways are required to plug this gap in provision.

 Replicability and scalability